 In most cases of bladder cancer, surgery is not possible.
 Your vet might recommend NSAIDs (Non-steroidal anti-inflammatory drugs), chemotherapy, or radiation for treatment.

-It’s important to know, though, that there are safe, effective, and affordable natural treatments for bladder cancer in cats!
+It’s important to know, though, that there are affordable natural products for bladder cancer in cats!

-We are excited to share an amazing remedy made from a medicinal mushroom: PIPTOPET.
-This mother tincture works at boosting your pet’s immune system to help them fight the disease, can be used to prevent and treat tumors, and is safe for long-term use!
+We are excited to share an amazing product made from a medicinal mushroom: PIPTOPET.
+This mother tincture works at boosting your pet’s immune system to help them in their fight against the disease.
+It can be used to before of ater a cancer diagnostic and can be used for long-term!

 We understand that you are facing lots of hard decisions, and you have lots of information to learn and understand.
 If you need any help, or have any questions, please feel free to call, chat, or email us!
 Fill out our Free Consultation form so we can see how we can help!